MattDMo/Neon-color-scheme/README.md

 # Neon.tmTheme

 A cool bright-on-black theme I made for [TextMate](http://www.macromates.com) and [Sublime Text 2](http://www.sublimetext.com/2).
 Used mainly for [Python](http://www.python.org) and JavaScript, but lots of languages look good with it.
+It's also great when using wuub's fantastic [SublimeREPL](https://github.com/wuub/SublimeREPL) plugin, which I can't say enough good things about.

 ## Installation
 In `~/Library/Application Support/` or the equivalent for your platform: